TomCohen2/Advertising-System/README.txt

 When both client+server are running, you cant start using the app The navigation bar is intuitive for use.

-Thank you for checking out our project!
+Thank you for checking out my project!